 Hiking Routes in Jordan

-The Jordan Trail is the best and most popular hiking trail in Jordan.
+As well as a selection of hiking trails through Wadi Rum, The Jordan Trail is the best and most popular hiking trail in Jordan.
 It was created by the local community with hikers in mind and is easy to navigate with places to eat and stay along the route.
 The route itself stretches an impressive 650 kilometers across 52 villages and towns.

 For those who seek adventure, the Jordan Trail is an unforgettable journey encompassing local people and cultures.
 If completing the entire trail, it will take visitors 40 days on average.
 The route passes notable sites including Umm Qays and the city of Petra, making it easy for those with less time to hike a short section of the trail.